Green Line (Washington Metro)

+On weekdays, trains run every six minutes until 9:30 p.m. and every 7.5 minutes afterward.
+On weekends, trains run every eight minutes.

 Planning

-Planning for Metro began with the Mass Transportation Survey in 1955, which attempted to forecast both freeway and mass transit systems sufficient to meet the needs of the region projected for 1980.
+Planning for Metro began with the Mass Transportation Survey in 1955, which attempted to forecast what freeway and mass transit systems would meet the needs of the region in 1980.
 In 1959, the study's final report included two rapid transit lines which anticipated subways in downtown Washington.
-Because the plan called for extensive freeway construction within the District of Columbia, alarmed residents lobbied for legislation which both created a new transportation agency and blocked freeway construction.
+Because the plan called for extensive freeway construction within the District of Columbia, alarmed residents lobbied for legislation that created a new transportation agency and blocked freeway construction.
 The agency, the National Capital Transportation Administration, issued a 1962 Transportation in the National Capital Region report, which did not include the route that became the Green Line.
 A central route under 7th Street in downtown was only added in 1967 primarily to serve the "inner city."

 In March 1968, the Washington Metropolitan Area Transit Authority (WMATA) board approved its 98 mi Adopted Regional System (ARS) which included the Green Line from Branch Avenue to Greenbelt.
 It also foresaw possible future extensions to Laurel, Maryland and Brandywine, Maryland.